📢 Download our 45-page white paper on AI Implementation in 2026

 Incorporating Real-Time Data

-Integrating real-time data streams, such as live rainfall measurements, river water levels, and satellite imagery, into the models to provide up-to-date flood forecasts and enable early warning systems.
+Integrating real-time information—such as live rainfall, river water levels, and satellite imagery—will keep forecasts current and relevant.
+As a result, the models can provide up-to-date alerts and power effective early warning systems.

 Expanding Data Sources